Discover more from The Hybrid Hacker

 CodeSignal (another platform to create technical assessments)

 That's all for today!
-As always, I would love to hear from my readers (and if you've read this far, you're definitely one of the good ones).
-Please don't hesitate to add me on LinkedIn or Twitter and send me a message; I always respond to everyone.
+As always, I would love to hear from my readers (and if you've made it this far, you're definitely one of the bravest).
+Please don't hesitate to connect with me on LinkedIn and send a message.
+I always respond to everyone!